theassyrian/vlingo-xoom/vlingo-xoom-examples/basic-microservice/README.md

 - Dependency Injection and Compile-time Annotations
 - Externalized Twelve-factor Configuration ([12factor.net](https://12factor.net/config))
 - Repository-based Persistence with JPA/Hibernate
-- Embedded Client-Server HTTP Framework with Vlingo xoom Server
+- Embedded Client-Server HTTP Framework with Vlingo Xoom Server
 - Embedded In-Memory Database with H2
 - Unit Testing with Micronaut's HTTP Client

-### Vlingo xoom
+### Vlingo Xoom

 Vlingo provides a high-performance reactive toolkit for the JVM that is based on the actor model and Domain-Driven Design.
-Vlingo xoom brings together the multiple core libraries contained in [vlingo/platform](https://docs.vlingo.io/) for different types of application use cases, such as building reactive microservices.
+Vlingo Xoom brings together the multiple core libraries contained in [vlingo/platform](https://docs.vlingo.io/) for different types of application use cases, such as building reactive microservices.
 Vlingo focuses on providing an application framework, toolkit, and methodology that enables teams to successfully practice and benefit from DDD.

-#### Example Capabilities (Vlingo xoom)
+#### Example Capabilities (Vlingo Xoom)

 This microservice example demonstrates the following capabilities that are enabled by [vlingo/platform](http://docs.vlingo.io).